19hours/sg-statutes/Acts/Casino Control Act.md

 (b) without reasonable cause, fails to comply with a requirement under subsection (1)(b),

-shall be guilty of an offence.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-(3) It is not an offence to fail to comply with a requirement under subsection (1) if the person who made the requirement did not inform the person of whom the requirement was made, at the time it was made, that it is an offence to fail to comply with the requirement.

-[Vic.
-CCA 1991, s.
-87]
+[Act 36 of 2012 wef 31/01/2013]

+(3) [Deleted by Act 36 of 2012 wef 31/01/2013]

 ### Minor using false evidence of age

 136\.
-A minor who uses any evidence purporting to be evidence of his age in order to obtain entry to or remain on any casino premises is guilty of an offence if the evidence is false in a material particular in relation to the minor.
+A minor who uses any evidence purporting to be evidence of his age in order to obtain entry to or remain on any casino premises, being evidence which is false in relation to the minor, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

 [Vic.
 CCA 1991, s.
 88]

+[Act 36 of 2012 wef 31/01/2013]

 ### Notices to be displayed